rwarbelow/kwk-level-1-week-1-lectures/016_intro_to_the_internet.md

 + INTERNET - provide a high level description of what a server does
 + INTERNET - provide a high level description of what a client is
-+ INTERNET - describe the request/response nature of client/server communication
++ HTTP - describe the request/response nature of client/server communication
-+ INTERNET - identify the purposes of response status codes
++ HTTP - identify the purposes of response status codes

 ## Introduction